Boris Spassky

 There follows a list of the books about Spassky in our collection:

-The illustration below shows Spassky’s signature on our copy of the Weltgeschichte des Schachs volume.
+The illustration below shows Spassky’s signature on our copy of the Weltgeschichte des Schachs collection of his games:

 spassky